mauro-calderon-luque/practical-work-2/README.md

 ## Description

-This project is a personal portfolio website created for the Fundamentals of The Computer Engineering course.
+This project is a personal portfolio website created for the Fundamentals of The Computer Engineering course by me.

 ## Structure